techies23/video-conference-zoom/docs/docs/shortcode.md

 2. Copy this "Shortcode" folder to **`yourtheme/video-conferencing-zoom/shortcode/zoom-shortcode.php`**
 3. Your done !
 Change the styling and divs according to your needs.

-### Elementor Support
+### Elementor and Gutenbert Supported

-From version 3.4.0 - Plugin now has some inbuilt modules for Elementor as well.
-We'll keep adding in the future as well.
+From version 3.4.0 - Plugin is fully compatible with Elementor modules as well Gutenberg Blocks.